 Kanban works best with a continuous flow of work and self-organizing teams.
 It allows teams to be flexible, handle various workloads, and change priorities while being in open collaboration and making decisions based on expertise.
 Kanban is suitable when teams need a clear view of their process, work in progress, bottlenecks, etc. Having their process on a Kanban board makes improving workflow efficiency and minimizing waste continuously easy.

 Scrum works best in scenarios with time-boxed iterations when projects have fixed deadlines and requirements.
-The product backlog is managed by the Product Owner, who ensures the most valuable work is being done first.
+The product owner manages the Product Backlog, ensuring the most valuable work is done first.
 Scrum promotes cross-functional teams with clear roles and responsibilities.
 It is essential for Scrum teams to have regular ceremonies (meetings) to structure their work and find opportunities for improvement.

 Which Is Better, Scrum or Kanban?

-Both methodologies have their strengths and can help teams to increase their efficiency and productivity in different situations.
-It is important to know your process, specific needs, and context of your projects on the one hand and each method’s principles and practices on the other so that they can fit best with your team’s goals and work environment.
+Both methodologies have strengths and can help teams increase their efficiency and productivity in different situations.
+It is important to know your process, specific needs, and project context on the one hand and each method’s principles and practices on the other so that they can best fit your team’s goals and work environment.

 Are Scrum and Kanban Both Agile?

-Kanban and Scrum are Agile project management frameworks for improving processes by optimizing workflow efficiency.
+Just like Scrum, Kanban is an Agile project management framework for improving processes by optimizing workflow efficiency.

 Is Kanban Scrum?